5014NG3/hider_game/README.md

 add navigation to our new pages in /client/src/app/app-routing.module.ts { path: 'employees/new', component: AddEmployeeComponent }, // <-- add this line
  { path: 'employees/edit/:id', component: EditEmployeeComponent }]; // <-- add this line

+ notes:
+ origin of operations: src / object.routes.ts , uses post for example crud operations called in the front end via the employee.service, used createEmployee(has http.post) which is